psychopy/psychopy/docs/source/contributing.rst

 Documentation
 --------------
-The documentation is all written using `Sphinx`_ and the source for this is also stored in the svn repository, under trunk/docs/source
+The documentation is all written using `Sphinx`_ and the source for this is also stored in the git repository, under `docs/source`

 How do I contribute changes?
 -----------------------------